 The Australian Meat and Live-stock Industry Act 1997 requires that the department send a report to parliament every six months on mortalities for livestock exported by sea.
-These reports, and other reports on the department's website, show that voyage mortality rates have fallen considerably since the year 2000.
+These reports show that voyage mortality rates have fallen considerably since the year 2000.

 History of the trade and reviews

 The Australian Government has a responsibility to ensure that exporters maintain high standards of animal welfare throughout the export chain, for the sake of the exported livestock, and for the sake of the farmers, exporters and communities who rely on livestock exports for their livelihood.

 The department also plays a wider policy role in the export livestock industry by regularly undertaking policy reviews and driving improvements.